 The following Whitecliff Bay initial fix will set up a final approach:

-- Advance on the centre of bay from the southeast keeping well clear of the headlands.
+- Advance into the centre of the bay from the southeast, keeping well clear of the headlands.

 - Sound in and find a position with sufficient draft to anchor off.